The most important thing to remember is that an interview is a two way process…

 And although this question is a great way to find out more about the clients the employer deals with, their industry, and the marketplace in general – use your initiative before you ask it (and make sure you’ve done your research).

 The last thing you want to do is go over ground you’ve already covered.

 Is this post a new or existing one?

-This can help give you an idea of what’s expected of you, and can lead to a wider discussion.
+This question is a great way to get an idea of what’s expected of you and it can lead to a wider discussion.